How SafePrompt's 4-Stage Detection Pipeline Works

 "sk-proj-abc123..." // API key leak attempt

-The second stage catches a specific class of attack that pattern matching often misses: prompts that reference external resources.
-If a user message contains a URL, an IP address, or a system file path, that's a signal worth analyzing — legitimate chat messages rarely contain /etc/passwd.
+The second stage catches a class of attack that pattern matching often misses: prompts that reference external resources.
+A URL, an IP address, or a system file path is a signal worth analyzing, because legitimate chat messages rarely contain /etc/passwd.

 // Stage 2 catches these: